New research has proven that if you stay clean, your brain will heal itself.

 - These high rates of recovery at 5 years are driven by a sound aftercare monitoring program.

-- After treatment in rehab, these people are not abandoned.
+- After treatment in recovery, these people are not abandoned.
 Their brains are not allowed to fall prey to alcohol or drugs again.

 So, based on brain research studies and the lifelong chronic nature of alcoholism and addiction, two or more years of monitoring is an absolute requirement.